Nexdata-AI/1472-People-Gait-Recognition-Data-in-Surveillance-Scenes/README.md

 ## Collection content
 collecting gait videos data in different surveillance cameras
 ## Accuracy
-collection accuracy: based on the accuracy of the actions, the accuracy exceeds 95%; annotation
+collection accuracy: based on the accuracy of the actions, the accuracy exceeds 95%; annotation accuracy: the accuracy of label annotation is not less than 95%
 # Licensing Information
 Commercial License